pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 The `jmespath` library provides built-in functions to assist in transformation and filtering tasks, for example the `max_by` function that returns the maximum element in an array.
 In the following task selects the filename of the maximum `app-version` value from the `entry` array.
 The `&` provides the ability to define an expression which will be evaluated as a data type value when processed by the function.

-Some of the built-in functions are similar to existing filters supported in Ansible or jinja2.

-Using a variable for the query string is in many ways a cleaner approach.
-How strings are quoted actually matters when the key name is hyphenated.
-The query string should include double quotes `"key-name"` around the key name, which is required by the `jmespath` specification.
+Using a variable for the query string is in many ways a cleaner approach to the query definition.
+How strings are quoted matters when the key name is hyphenated. in this case the query string should include double quotes `"key-name"` around the key name, which is required by the `jmespath` specification.
+None hypenathed keys do not need double quotes.

-and also how we can use unconventional variable names in our query.

 ```